 - The user can check the ID verification request, including the exact information being requested and who’s doing the requesting.
 The user can then choose whether to accept or deny the request for information.

-This system seems to give users the final word on whether or not their data is verified.
+This system gives users the final word on whether or not their data is verified.

 Anonymity, safety and functionality